 Savrasov explored the effects of the combination of land and water, both from an artistic and emotional point of view.
 His landscapes became expressions of emotion, and his lyrical approach to nature made him the founder of what became known as the 'mood landscape'.
-Another contemporary artist whose landscape work takes on the same poetry, within a highly naturalistic depiction, as in this watercolour, is Fyodor Alexandrovich Vasilyev (1850-1873) (see inventory).
-A popular landscape painter in the 1870s, Vasilyev's artistic circle included such luminaries as Ivan Nikolaevich Kramskoi (1837-1887), Ivan Ivanovich Shishkin (see cat. no. 120) and Ilya Yefimovich Repin (see cat. nos.
-49-56), with whom he travelled on the Volga in 1870.
-Vasilyev's resultant View of the Volga: Barges (1870) was a great success; he also executed other works such as Volga Lagoons (1870), and Bank of the Volga after a Thunderstorm (1871).
+Another contemporary artist whose landscape work takes on the same poetry, within a highly naturalistic depiction, as in this watercolour, is Fyodor Alexandrovich Vasilyev (1850-1873).
+A popular landscape painter in the 1870s, Vasilyev's artistic circle included such luminaries as Ivan Nikolaevich Kramskoi (1837-1887), Ivan Ivanovich Shishkin (1832-1898), and Ilya Yefimovich Repin, with whom he travelled on the Volga in 1870.
+Vasilyev's resultant Viewof the Volga: Barges (1870) was a great success; he also executed other works such as Volga Lagoons (1870), and Bank of the Volga after a Thunderstorm (1871).
 From this voyage Repin drew his renowned Barge Haulers on the Volga.
 Though Vasilyev only lived to the age of twenty-three, his contribution to Russian landscape painting was considerable.
 His influence, or at least an artistic kinship, is present in this very evocative contemporary work.